CollegeBoreal/INF1048-202-19E-01/M.Manning/chapter9/docs/customer-form.md

 Binding with `Template Variable` usually called `#name`

-:warning: `name` can only be used in the template
+:warning: `#name` can only be used in the template not by the controller

 :bookmark: `ngForm`